Why Having a Dog is Great for your Health

-Everybody loves cute and cuddly, four-legged friends, but what not everybody understands is the positive mental and physical effects that having a dog can have on a person.
+Everybody loves cute and cuddly four-legged friends, but not everybody understands the positive mental and physical effects that having a dog can have on a person.

-The health impacts owning a dog can have by no means minimal.
-They can improve a comprehensive arrangement of conditions and symptoms ranging from depression and loneliness to more serious things like asthma, blood pressure issues, strokes and ADHD.
+Owning a dog can have health impacts that are by no means minimal.
+Dogs can improve a comprehensive arrangement of conditions and symptoms, ranging from depression and loneliness to more serious things like asthma, blood pressure issues, strokes, and ADHD.
 Here at Finchley dog walker, we’ve gathered valuable information explaining how our canine creatures help with these health problems.

 Reducing Depression and Stress